top of page

 Amy leads therapy groups as well as provides individual therapy at Leaps and Bounds.

-Kali Perry, MOT, OTR/L
+Kali Perry, OTDOTR/L

-Chloe Young, COTA/L
+Chloe Raymond, COTA/L

 Chloe graduated from Jefferson College and received her degree as an Certified Occupational Therapy Assistant.
 She has experience with all ages and diagnoses, Aquatic therapy, and a variety of settings and environments like inpatient and outpatient therapy.
 Chloe is currently leading a variety of group therapy sessions: executive functioning and buddy builders.